-3.16 SPECIALIZED TRANSIT
+3.18.
+SPECIALIZED TRANSIT

-The Prima complies with BNQ 6645-001 (2019) and ISO 7176-19 (DIS2019) standards.
-This model was designed and subjected to frontal impact testing when used as a forward-facing seat in a motor vehicle.
+The Prima 4 and Prima R comply with BNQ 6645-001 (2019) and ISO 7176-19 (DIS2019) requirements.
+These models were designed and subjected to frontal impact testing when used as a forward-facing seat in a motor vehicle.
 The dynamic tests were performed in a forward-facing direction, using a dummy restrained by lap and shoulder belts.